Sell a House in

 Flat Roof Failures

 St. Pete's 1950s block homes with original flat roofs leak constantly.
-Carriers won't insure them, and replacement costs $15K-$25K.
-We buy these homes as-is.
+Carriers may question roof age or condition, and replacement pricing depends on size, material, permits, and local labor.
+We review these homes as-is.
 Learn more →

 Storm Surge Zones

 Shore Acres and Pinellas Point sit in evacuation zones A and B. Rising flood insurance premiums are pushing owners out.
-We pay cash, no insurance needed.
+A cash purchase can remove lender insurance approval from the closing path, but roof condition still affects the offer.
 Learn more →

 Code Enforcement Liens